 Well, there's so much that hasn't been reported yet, and there's so much more evidence, I believe, that still is going to come out.

-Uh what we've done is we've peeled back those layers, just like you said, Sean, and now we're starting to see the results of that.
+What we've done is we've peeled back those layers, just like you've said, Sean.

 And I believe that this informant has the capability to lead people directly in that direction.

-And there'll be other witnesses that will come forward, I believe, this year as well, as the investigation continues.
+And there'll be other witnesses that will come forward, I believe, this year as well as the investigation continues.

 Can I just interrupt you?